 It is important to understand that while vision can sometimes be improved by treatment, stabilising the retinopathy is the main goal of treatment.
 If the diabetic retinopathy is severe, then treatment may be mainly aimed at slowing its progress.

 The three main treatments of diabetic retinopathy are laser photocoagulation, intravitreal injection of anti-VEGF drugs or steroids, and vitrectomy surgery.
+These treatments are offered by Dr Devinder Chauhan in Melbourne at his Boronia and Box Hill clinics.
 The choice and timing of treatment is dependent on many factors as well as the results of your tests.

 How Is Diabetic Retinopathy Diagnosed?